The quantum connection, Fourier-Laplace transform, and families of A-infinity-categories: Floer theory preliminaries

-From Lemma \ref{th:curvature-piece-by-piece}, we see that there is a uniform lower bound on the curvature integral, that holds for any $u$.
+Lemma \ref{th:curvature-piece-by-piece} shows that there is a uniform lower bound on the curvature integral, which holds for any $u$.
+Namely, the curvature $F_S$ is supported over a compact surface $S'$ which is the closure of the complement of the Floer regions.
+Over $S'$, the curvature is non-negative outside a compact set of $\hat{N}$.
+Combining these two observations gives the required lower bound.
 Hence, given $(x_0,\dots,x_m)$, there is an upper bound on the geometric energy, which is of course fundamental for compactness.
 The appropriate version of Proposition \ref{th:c0-bound} is:

 \begin{proposition} Fix one-periodic orbits $(x_1,\dots,x_m)$.
 Then, there is an $r$ such that every solution $u$ of the Cauchy-Riemann equation on $S$, with those limits over the positive semi-infinite cylinders, and arbitrary limit $x_0$ on the negative semi-infinite cylinder, is contained in $N_r$. \end{proposition}